 TDTMS supports the proposed SLAs for 2025 noting the Retail Weekday with * “Pending compliant updates to relevant binding documents”.

-NPRR 1259 was reviewed with additional language “” and supported by TDTMS.
+NPRR 1259 was reviewed with additional language “The following timing requirement calculations will not include the duration of a planned and approved ERCOT retail system outage:” and supported by TDTMS.
 The language allows ERCOT to exclude planned outages from performance measures in reporting to PUCT and the market.

 ACTION ITEM: TDTMS leadership will review the RMG switch hold language to determine if the above same verbiage needs to be added to the expected timelines.
 The review will be taken up next meeting.